Why is that belly fat not going away?

-Unless your doctor has given specific recommendations, adequate daily fluid intake should be about 15.5 cups (3.7 liters) of fluids a day for men and about 11.5 cups (2.7 liters) of fluids a day for women.
+Unless your doctor has given specific recommendations, adequate daily fluid intake should be about 15.5 cups (3.7 litres) of fluids a day for men and about 11.5 cups (2.7 litres) of fluids a day for women.

-Researches have shown that drinking more water help in weight loss.
-Water has zero calories (zero energy), so instead of drinking sweetened drinks like soda when you are thirsty, take cool water; it will help you cut calories and make your organs functioning well.
+Research has shown that drinking more water help in weight loss.
+Water has zero calories (zero energy), so instead of drinking sweetened drinks like soda when you are thirsty, take cool water; it will help you cut calories and make your organs function well.

 Not Exercising Enough

 When we take in energy, we have to spend it otherwise our body will store an excess of it as fats.
 Too much body fat can lead to heart disease among both normal and obese individuals—even for people who have no other risk factors.
 It can also increase the likelihood of developing high blood pressure, degenerative diseases, and type 2 diabetes.

 Active and regular physical activities help our body to spend extra calories ingested and exhaust those stored as fats.